Tennis Elbow- 4 Critical Factors That You Must Know to Become Painfree

-Tennis elbow (also called lateral epicondylitis or epicondylalgia) is a painful degenerative musculoskeletal condition, characterised by pain and tenderness over the outside aspect of the elbow, and also weakness of the grip affecting daily activities such as opening doors, taps or jars, lifting objects or shaking hands.
-This condition usually occurs as a result of over-use, overstress or overexertion of the muscles and tendons that move the elbow, wrist and hand.
+Tennis elbow is a common painful muscle tendon condition, characterised by pain and tenderness over the outside aspect of the elbow.
+It also may cause weakness of the grip affecting daily activities such as opening doors, taps or jars, lifting objects or shaking hands.
+This condition usually occurs as a result of over-use, or overexertion of the muscles and tendons that move the elbow, wrist and hand.
 There are a number of other factors that can contribute to this condition developing which we have detailed below.

 To confirm that you have Tennis Elbow there are a few simple tests you can do to check for yourself.

 You may feel pain or soreness (tenderness) to touch over the outside aspect of the elbow joint, just over the bony prominence.
 The muscles around this region may be sore also.

 You may feel pain on making a tight fist or squeezing someone’s hand.
 You may be unable to complete normal daily activities using the affected arm i.e. carrying the shopping, lifting the kettle, using a hammer.
 Your grip strength may be reduced.
 There is range of other manual tests that your Physiotherapist will perform to confirm the diagnosis.